ietf-gitwg/using-github/draft-thomson-git-using-github.md

 from multiple sources in assessing consensus is similar to what is needed when balancing mailing list discussion versus in-person meeting discussion.

+It is expected that technical decisions will be made based on discussion and interaction on GitHub.
+This is especially the case during early stages of development of a document.
+Any decisions are ultimately confirmed through review, and ultimately, through Working Group Last Call (see Section 7.4 of
+{{!RFC2418}}).

 The use of issues and labels has proven to be effective in managing contentious issues.
 Explicitly labeling closed issues so that those with formal consensus means that there is no confusion about the status of issues.